open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 {{< expand "Show answer">}}
 It's a good question.
 Actually, we could make it available.
 One of the beauties that we use,  HackMD, for this internal note, is that it's easy to share with others.
 And we share it with a lot of collaborators or people that are interested, but it's true, as you said that we don't have a public archive with all those.
 And  there's no reason not to do it.
 Because at least at the moment, in the way we work, we could disclose them, there's no reason to not do it.

 I would say an important thing is not to confuse people.
 And the truth is, when you release lot of information, sometimes, you also have to add a lot of warnings and writing warnings takes time.
 So that's something important.
 And this happens when you start to have multiple versions of hardware, software, etc. I say, sometimes hardware is a bit more complex than software.
-You need to spend more time explaining to others why you take a decision, or please be aware that these two things are not the same and these things take time.
+You need to spend more time explaining to others why you take a decision, or please be aware that these two things are not the same and, these things take time.
 {{< /expand >}}

 > Is there some information you're holding back because you're afraid that it could be unsecure otherwise?

 {{< expand "Show answer">}}
-I mean, yeah, we don't release the passwords, of course, or the public keys of our servers.
+No. I mean, we don't release the passwords, of course, or the public keys of our servers.
 But what's true is that all the software that runs this kit is open.
 So, you could go to GitHub, and you can install your own platform and run it.
 So, there's nothing that we hide in the way it's configured or done.
 {{< /expand >}}

 > In your view, what generally deters or hinders projects from publishing results?